suhasrsharma/FluffyPancakes/README.md

 ---

-In collaboration with the [Center for ISFCR](https://www.isfcr.pes.edu/) at [PES University](https://www.pes.edu/), Bangalore, India, under the guidance of [Mr. Prasad B Honnavali](https://faculty.pes.edu/p10020).
+In collaboration with the [Center for ISFCR](https://www.isfcr.pes.edu/) at [PES University](https://www.pes.edu/), Bangalore, India.
+Special thanks to [Mr. Prasad B Honnavali](https://faculty.pes.edu/p10020) (Director, Center for ISFCR) for his constant support and mentorship.